dcsteve24/Ansible-Linux-Install-ELK-Stack/README.md

 The beats role can be ran independently by running the ./playbooks/Beats.yml on the targets you wish to audit/monitor.
 It also has a separate readme contained in its role root folder for more information.

-**As I am making this, there are known issues with the 6.7.1 auditbeat.
+**As I am making this, there are known issues with the 6.7.1 auditbeat for RHEL.
 The os_family it pulls does not line up with the what its looking for: expects "RedHat", gets "rhel".
 Because of this, the service won't start.
 This should be fixed in 6.7.2 based on issues reported in github**

 Requirements
 ------------